omarhedaya2007-creat/HTML-AND-CSS-PROJECT/README.md

 **Omar Mohamed**

 ## Project Features ✨
-* Modern and responsive design.
+* Log in page.
-* Sports car image gallery.
+* Scientific Departments: Detailed sections for Civil , Mechanical , Electrical , Architecture , Geomatics departments.
-* Integrated interactive calculator.
+* Things you would like to see: Some Team Works and Credit Hours Program and others!

-## Technologies Used 🛠️
+## Program Language Used 🛠️
 * HTML 5
 * CSS 3